 It also monitors internet access and implements a digital firewall, which is why many foreign websites are blocked in China.

-You are out of luck if you wish to open popular sites like Google, Wikipedia, Reddit, Netflix, YouTube, Twitter, Instagram, Facebook, LinkedIn, WhatsApp, Bing, etc.
+You are out of luck if you want to access popular sites such as Google, Wikipedia, Reddit, Netflix, YouTube, Twitter, Instagram, Facebook, LinkedIn, WhatsApp, and Bing.

-As an English teacher who is a foreigner, this can frustrate you.
+As an English teacher who is a foreigner, you may find this frustrating.
 Since you aren’t Chinese, you can’t understand Mandarin, nor can you read or write it.

 A VPN service for your laptop or mobile phone is the only way to bypass this firewall.
 Hence, I strongly recommend installing a VPN on your phone before arriving in mainland China.